-Introduction and Structure

-The aim of the National Flood Forecasting and Warning Service (NFFWS) is to ensure the effective delivery of operational flood forecasting products and information to its stakeholders.
-This information helps the stakeholders to make impact-based decisions and take actions that will protect against the loss of life and that will protect and mitigate against damage to property.
-The Communications Strategy will outline the procedures for effectively communicating operational flood forecasting products and information between the NFFWS and its stakeholders.
-The strategy outlines the communication methods to be employed by the NFFWS in both flood and non-flood conditions.
+This Communications Strategy outlines the procedures for effectively communicating operational flood forecasting products and information between the NFFWS and its stakeholders.
+The Strategy outlines the communication methods to be employed by the NFFWS in both flood and non-flood conditions.

-Part 1 identifies the stakeholders and the decision makers.
+Part 1 Identifies the stakeholders, decision makers, and communication goals for each stakeholder group.

-Part 2 defines the main roles and responsibilities of the key agencies.
+Part 2 Defines the main roles and responsibilities of the key agencies.

-Part 3 identifies the key objectives and the operational products of the NFFWS AND the key products, outputs and flood information of the NFFWS.Part 4 develops the principle of the provision of stakeholder guidance.
+Part 3.
+Identifies and scope of expected key products, outputs, and flood information from the NFFWS.

+Part 4 develops the principle of the provision of stakeholder guidance.

 Background of the NFFWS

-A Government decision in early January 2016 led to the NFFWS being established.
-Its main components are:

-The Flood Forecast Centre (FFC) operated by Met Éireann

-The Oversight unit of the Office of Public Works (OPW) to provide guidance for standards and performance
+In January 2016 the Government agreed to the establishment of the NFFWS and that a Flood Forecasting Centre would be a new operational unit within Met Éireann, with guidance for standards and performance overseen by the Office of Public Works (OPW).

 The NFFWS Steering Group was established early in 2016.
-The steering group provides governance to the NFFWS and is chaired by the OPW.
+The Steering Group oversees the establishment of the NFFWS and is chaired by the OPW.
 The group reports to the Interdepartmental Flood Policy Coordination Group.

-The NFFWS is currently in Stage 1 of a three-stage implementation plan.
-Stage 1 is the service’s “establishment” stage.
-In Stage 1, the NFFWS remit covers flood forecasting from two sources - coastal floods and river floods at national and catchment scales.
-It is envisaged that in the latter stages of the establishment of the services more detailed and localised forecasts will be produced and the effects of seasonal forecasts may be examined However, the remit for the latter stages of the establishment of the service has not been agreed and has not received approval from the governance structures.
+The NFFWS has completed Stage I of a multi-stage implementation plan.
+Stage I was the service’s “establishment” stage.
+For Stage I, the NFFWS remit covers the development of flood forecasting from coastal and river sources at both national and catchment scales leveraging the pre-existing hydrometric observation system.
+It is envisaged that in future stages of the Service, enabled by improved hydrometric observations more accurate, detailed and localised forecasts will be produced.

+Communications Working Group

-To develop a communications strategy, the NFFWS Steering Group established the Communications Working Group (CWG).
-The terms of reference for the CWG are listed below.
+To develop a Communications Strategy, the NFFWS Steering Group established the Communications Working Group (CWG) as a sub group.
+The terms of reference for the CWG are listed here:

-This Communications Strategy primarily deals with communication methods employed during Stage 1.
-The Communications Strategy will be revised as the NFFWS progresses in subsequent stages of implementation.

-Task assigned to the NFFWS Communications Working Group:

-The Communications Working Group is a sub-group of the NFFWS Steering Group (SG) and was tasked with the following:

-Develop a communications strategy for approval by the NFFWS Steering Group, which will:
+Develop a communications strategy for approval by the NFFWS SG, which will:

-1. Identify the list of stakeholders and decision makers and communication goals for each stakeholder group
+1. Identify the list of stakeholders and decision makers and communication goals for each stakeholder group.

-2. Identify communications responsibilities for NFFWS SG members i.e., the OPW, Met Éireann, Local Authorities
+2. Identify communications responsibilities for NFFWS SG members i.e., the OPW, Met Éireann, Local Authorities.

-3. Identify, in line with international best practice, key objectives for the communication of expected key NFFWS operational products and information
+3. Identify, in line with international best practice, key objectives for the communication of expected key NFFWS operational products and information.

 4. Put in place, in line with international best practice, principles for the provision of stakeholder guidance on NFFWS products and information.

-The group will provide a written strategy for the NFFWS SG, outlining clear goals and associated objectives for the effective communication of NFFWS operational products and information to key stakeholders and decision makers.
+The CWG was tasked to provide a written strategy for the NFFWS SG, outlining clear goals and associated objectives for the effective communication of NFFWS operational products and information to key stakeholders and decision makers.
 The Communications Strategy is subject to approval of the NFFWS Steering Group.

-Best Practices, Research and International Guidance
+Best Practices, Research, and International Guidance

-The CWG developed the Communications Strategy with regard to best practices, research and international guidance.
+The CWG developed the Communications Strategy with regard to best practices, research, and international guidance.